united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/introduction-asset-management.md

 This approach ensures a flexible, adaptable IIoT environment that addresses both technical and organizational needs effectively.

 ## What are the limitations?
-Although the mentioned tools don't require professional knowledge, you still need to learn them.
-Furthermore, each tool has drawbacks, as discussed in the previous section.
+- Each tool has drawbacks, as discussed in the previous section.

 ## Where to get more information?